-Sound Horn with Remote Key Lock
+Sound Horn With Lock

 When on is selected, a short horn sound will occur when the RKE transmitter LOCK button is pressed.
-This feature may be selected with or without the Flash Lights with
+This feature may be selected with or without the Flash Lamp with Lock feature.

-Remote Key Lock feature.
 To make your selection, press and release the SELECT button until "On" or "Off" appears.

-Flash Lights with Remote Key Lock
+Flash Lamp with Lock

 When on is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the RKE transmitter.
-This feature may be selected with or without the sound horn on lock feature selected.
+This feature may be selected with or without the Sound Horn with Lock feature selected.
 To make your selection, press and release the SELECT button until "On" or "Off" appears.